wandyezj/wandyezj.github.io/writing/guidelines-api-design.md

 - names should never have two capitol letters in a row
 - names should only contain the letters `[A-Z][a-z]`

-- when it's possible to get an item in a collection by different properties {name, index, id, key, value} create separate methods for each unique way of retrieving the items.Did
+- when it's possible to get an item in a collection by different properties {name, index, id, key, value} create separate methods for each unique way of retrieving the items.